Johns-Costa/pool-booking/README.md

 The app was developed for eveyone who enjoys sports and water.
   * Staff members: can add or telete classes.
 Check bookings, see users specific booking details and book classes for themselves.
   * Users: can book, edit and cancel classes.
 Either for themselves or for someone else (their kids for example).
-  * User's familly or friends: can attend to classes can attend classes booked by a User.
+  * User's familly or friends: can attend to classes booked by a User.